adobe/aem-component-generator/README.md

 - `options.slingmodel`: whether to create a sling model for the component
     - Class name is derived from converting "name" prop above to camel case (e.g. "google-maps" -> `GoogleMaps`/`GoogleMapsImpl`)
     - Fields are derived from dialog properties (see below)
+- `options.testclass`: whether to create a test class for the component's sling model
+    - Test methods will fail with reason as yet to be implemented.
 - `options.content-exporter`: whether to configure sling model for content export
 - `options.model-adaptables`: array of adaptables to include in the Sling Model ('request' and/or 'resource')
 - `options.generic-javadoc`: whether to create generic javadoc for the getters in the model interface